Campaign finance: Public financing

 Other countries choose to use government funding to run campaigns.
 Funding campaigns from the government budget is widespread in South America and Europe.
 The mechanisms for this can be quite varied, ranging from direct subsidy of political parties to government matching funds for certain types of private donations (often small donations) to exemption from fees of government services (e.g., postage) and many other systems as well.
 Supporters of government financing generally believe that the system decreases corruption; in addition, many proponents believe that government financing promotes other values, such as civic participation or greater faith in the political process.
 Not all government subsidies take the form of money; some systems require campaign materials (often air time on television) to be provided at very low rates to the candidates.
-Critics sometimes complain of the expense of the government financing systems.
-Conservative and libertarian critics of the system argue that government should not subsidize political speech.
-Other critics argue that government financing, with its emphasis on equalizing money resources, merely exaggerates differences in non-monetary resources.
+Opponents sometimes criticize the expense of the government financing systems, arguing that government should not subsidize political speech.

 In many countries, such as Germany and the United States, campaigns can be funded by a combination of private and public money.
 In the United States, public financing systems include democracy vouchers, matching funds, and lump sum grants, among other system types.
 Governments, international organizations and scholars are concerned about the funding of campaigns from foreign sources.

 In some electoral systems, candidates who win an election or secure a minimum number of ballots are allowed to apply for a rebate to the government.
 The candidate submits an audited report of the campaign expenses and the government issues a rebate to the candidate, subject to some caps such as the number of votes cast for the candidate or a blanket cap.
 For example, in the 2008 election, candidates for the Legislative Council of Hong Kong were entitled to a rebate up to HK$11 per vote.